 Class Changes and Cancellations

-Plymouth State University reserves the right to cancel, postpone or combine class sections, limit registrations, and change instructors.
-Students in canceled classes will be notified so that they may enroll in an alternative class or receive a refund.
+Course charges, fees, and academic regulations are subject to change without advance notice.
+PSU reserves the right to cancel, postpone, or combine class sections, and to limit registrations or change instructors.
+Students in cancelled classes will be notified so they may enroll in an alternative class or receive a refund.

 Please note: All room assignments and course offerings, dates, and times are subject to change.
 New classes are added on a regular basis.
 Please visit the graduate website at plymouth.edu/graduate for the latest updates.